avivm-lang/akeyless-github-action/README.md

 |  | `${{ env.username }}` |
 |  | `${{ env.password }}` |

-See the [parsed dynamic or rotated secrets](#parsed-dynamic-rotated-secrets) example for a better explanation.
+See the parsed dynamic or rotated secrets examples below for a more detailed explanation.

 ## Examples

 ### Live Demos

-Although this repository's workflows use placeholder values, it is still a real AKeyless account and real providers.
+Although this repository's workflows use placeholder values, it is still a real Akeyless account and real providers.
 The approaches demonstrated are still valid as-is for real implementations.
 Use these to your advantage!

 - **Static Secrets**
     - [Static secret (standard)](https://github.com/LanceMcCarthy/akeyless-action/blob/eef49f96c7ead7c3a4ae596a5e7fa32099778bd6/.github/workflows/ci.yml#L8-L31)